HVAC Lead Generation: 10 Strategies for 2026

 AI Search and Chatbot Training: Get Recommended by AI

-Here’s a shift most HVAC companies haven’t caught yet: a growing number of homeowners are finding local service providers through AI tools like ChatGPT, Perplexity, and Google AI Overviews instead of traditional search.
 When someone asks an AI “who’s the best HVAC company in [city]?” or “I need emergency AC repair, who should I call?”, the AI recommends specific businesses.
 If you’re not one of them, you’re invisible to an entirely new channel of high-intent leads.

-AI models decide which businesses to recommend based on a few key factors: volume and quality of your online reviews, how often your brand gets mentioned across the web, whether your website has structured data and schema markup that AI can parse, and the depth and authority of your content.
-Basically, the same signals that help with traditional SEO also feed AI recommendations — but there are specific optimizations that give you an edge.
+AI models decide which businesses to recommend based on a few key factors.
+Volume and quality of your online reviews.
+How often your brand gets mentioned across the web.
+Whether your website has structured data and schema markup AI can parse.
+The depth and authority of your content.

 AI-powered search is projected to handle 25% or more of local service queries by 2027.
 The businesses that optimize for AI recommendations now will have a massive first-mover advantage.